hashmap-kz/go-envsubst/README.md

 75      CI_PROJECT_NAME                  postgres
 85      APP_IMAGE                        postgres:latest
 ```
-> Tokenizer is knows exactly what he should to expand and where.
+> Tokenizer knows exactly what he has to expand and where.
 >
-> Sometimes is suitable to --dry-run and check before injecting the flow in your pipelines.
+> Sometimes is suitable to --dry-run and check the output before injecting the flow in your pipelines.